abinit/abiconda/README.md

       $ ldd --version
       ldd (GNU libc) 2.12

-  This means that the abiconda executable requires a C library that is not compatible with the one available by your system.
+  This means that the abiconda executable requires a C library that is not compatible with the one available on your system.
   At the time of writing, we build with GNU libc == 2.17

   If the C-library is recent, we can easily solve the problem by providing executables compiled with the new C-library.